mvdriel/php-crud-api2/README.md

   - MySQL storage engine must be either InnoDB or XtraDB
   - Only MySQL, PostgreSQL and SQLServer support spatial/GIS functionality

-### Features
+## Features

-These features match features in v1 (no checkmark means: not yet implemented).
+These features match features in v1:

   - [x] Supports POST variables as input (x-www-form-urlencoded)
   - [x] Supports a JSON object as input